Evpok/modernconfstyles/README.md

 Which means that nobody is guaranteeing that those templates actually comply to conferences guidelines and stylesheets and that you won't get laughed at by the second reviewer (who we all know is the worst).

+That said,

+  - We make our best efforts to stay as close as possible from the official templates and guidelines (including by painstakingly measuring resulting PDF files)
-That said, it is not *that* a big deal, since some official conference templates don't comply with the official stylesheet either, and that some official stylesheets are known to be inconsistent.
+  - It is not *that* a big deal, since
+    - Some official conference templates don't comply with their own official stylesheet either
+    - Some official stylesheets are known to be inconsistent

 So don't worry too much.